-- A. The blade tips must hit the stops in the jaws simultaneously.
-Misalignments can be corrected by tilting the jaw insulator stacks with the jack screws. - B. The blade tips should enter the Jaws centrally, without dragging on either contact surface.
-Misalignments can be corrected by jacking the Jaw up or down with the jack screws. - C. The silver of the blade tips should be centered on the silver of the jaw contacts.
-Misalignment can be corrected by tilting the jaws toward or away from the center stack, using the jaw jack screws.

-- D. Although the switch is fully closed and will have adequate contact pressure if the blade has rotated to within plus or minus 5° of perpendicular in the contacts, every effort should be made to get the tips as nearly vertical in the contacts as possible.
-Adjust the bearing stops as required. - 9.
-If the switch has been assembled on the ground, at this time, mount it on the structure.
-Lift by the switch base only.
+- A. The blade tips must hit the stop in the jaws simultaneously (Figure 9).
+Minor misalignments can be corrected by tilting the jaw insulator stacks with the jack screws. - B. The blade tips should enter the jaws centrally, without dragging on either contact surface (Figure 10).
+Minor misalignments can be corrected by jacking the jaw up or down with the jack screws. - C. The silver of the blade tips should be centered on the silver of the jaw contacts (figure 11).
+Minor misalignments can be corrected by tilting the jaws toward or away from the center stack, using the jaw jack screws. - D. Although the switch is fully closed and will have adequate contact pressure if the blade has rotated to within plus or minus 5° or perpendicular in the contacts, every effort should be made to get the tips as nearly vertical in the contacts as possible.
+Adjust the bearing stops as required.